 The critical thing is to be sensible.
 If you were planning on doing a high-intensity workout, you should slow down the pace.
 After recovering from an illness, trust your instincts.
 You don’t want to go straight back into training four times a week.
-You might want to do the same number of sessions but make them shorter, or do fewer.
+Instead, you might want to do the same number of sessions but make them shorter or do fewer.

 How quickly you start exercising again depends on the type of injury, and you should seek advice from your doctor.
 Psychologically, though, even when we’re doing everything as we should, there are still dips in the road.
-It’s not going to be a linear progression of getting better.
+So it’s not going to be a linear progression of getting better.

 Again, listen to your body – and your doctor’s advice at your six-week postnatal checkup.
 After a cesarean section, getting back to exercise will be slower.
 At the same time, pregnancy-related back injuries and abdominal muscles problems all affect how soon you can get back to training and may require physiotherapy.